Range Angle Response

 Property

-- The elevation angle is specified by the Elevation angle (deg) parameters. -
+— Elevation angle is set by the Elevation angle (deg) parameter -

-- The elevation angle is supplied by the input port.
+`Input port' — The elevation angle is received through the input port.

-Elevation angle (deg) - Elevation angle used to calculate the map in range-angle axes
+Elevation angle (deg) — elevation angle used to calculate the map in the axes range-angle

 | scalar

-The elevation angle used to calculate the range-angle response is specified as a scalar.
+The elevation angle used to calculate the range angle response is given as a scalar.
 The angle must be in the range of −90 to 90 degrees.
-This property is applied when you set the Elevation Angle Source parameters to Property
+This property is applied when you set the Elevation Angle Source parameter to Property

-The size of the angular sector, given as a real vector 1 by 2.
-The object calculates the angular response in the angle range, [min_angle, max_angle]
+The size of the corner sector, set as a real vector of 1 by 2.
+The object calculates the angular response in the range of angles, [min_angle, max_angle]

 .